 Self-hosted

-Both Gatus and Kener have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Gatus appears to have several advantages over Kener, particularly in popularity, growth and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: Gatus uses Golang, Vue while Kener leverages Bash, Typescript, SvelteKit.